 2. You are more likely to experience local nightlife

 There are likely to be plenty of places to go to outside of your hotel.
 In an all inclusive hotel, it is tempting to stay in the resort at night as food and drink is included, as well as the entertainment.
 But where do the locals head to after sunset?
 Room only options give you the flexibility to go to different restaurants, bars and get involved in other activities rather than staying on resort.
 You are more likely to go out and explore local nightlife when it is not at your hotel.
 When in Australia, I have been to bars that have live bands playing nearby.
 In the Caribbean, I have been to reggae parties.
 In London I have been to dance classes.
 It gives you the opportunity to live as the locals do and maybe try something new.
+Have a look at the destinations I have travelled to alone.
+Each country has links to recommended solo activities and restaurants for solo dining.

 3. Meet the locals